 To help clarify the work the NRO NC undertakes, an annual work plan is provided to the community.
 For the current year work plan, see: https://aso.icann.org/documents/aso-ac-work-plan-2016/.

-To assist members of the community, particular newcomers, in understanding terms that may be used in disclosed material, a glossary is made available at https://aso.icann.org/about-the-aso/glossary/.

-Further, to assist members of the community, particularly newcomers, in understanding the NRO NC, its processes, and how a community member can be involved in the GPDP, an FAQ is available at https://aso.icann.org/about-the-aso/aso-frequently-asked-questions/.

 ccNSO

 The ccNSO has developed a range of guidelines, which define and delineate the accountability of the ccNSO Council with respect to the ccNSO membership and broader ccTLD community.
 These guidelines and rules define, inter alia, internal ccNSO relation between the ccNSO Council and membership, allocation of travel funding, participation in working groups and newly created bodies.
 All these rules should be considered internal rules in the sense of the ICANN Bylaws and can be found at: